-This is more on the front-end side.
-Do you have an integrated back-end data from the loyalty program?
+Please give on the front-end side, do you have an integrated back-end data from the loyalty programs......?

-See, if you look at the way this whole thing is structured is each one of these, there is no aid, influence and shape.
+Yes, you are right.
+See, if you look at the way this whole thing is structured is each one of these, there is no aid, influence on sale.
 This is kind of a platform or a framework on which this whole thing is.
-So you could adopt and plug and play even on the existing applications on top of these things to really mine the data that you need.
-So ultimately, the data that comes out of this will definitely be looked at along with the loyalty to make any sense of this.
-So this is an application that can be plugged into any one of your existing applications.
+So, you could adopt and plug and play even on the existing applications on top of these things to really mine the data that you need.
+So, ultimately, the data that comes out of this will definitely be listed along with the loyalty to make any sense of this.
+So, this is an application that can be plugged into any one of your existing applications definitely.
+Correct and which was integrated in it.